bitcoinops/bitcoinops.github.io/_posts/en/podcast/2023-08-10-newsletter-recap.md

 wallet, how we parse the address, and it's more just, how do we make sure the right primitives are in Core so that we can implement this protocol?
-So, for example, with silent payments, we use the private keys of the UTXOs that you want to spend to do the Diffie-Hellman step.
+So, for example, with silent payments, we use the private keys of the UTXOs that you want to spend to do the Diffie--Hellman step.
 So, we needed to add some functions in Bitcoin Core so that we could add private keys together.
-For the receiver, they look at a transaction and they look at the public keys and then they want to add those public keys together to do the Diffie-Hellman step.
+For the receiver, they look at a transaction and they look at the public keys and then they want to add those public keys together to do the Diffie--Hellman step.
 So, we needed to add some functions to Bitcoin Core for adding public keys.

 Then, we added some functions that do the silent payments protocol.
 And then,